flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 internationalized.

-This page covers concepts and workflows necessary to localize a Flutter application in terms of the `MaterialApp` class, as most apps are written that way.
+This page covers concepts and workflows necessary to localize a Flutter application in terms of the `MaterialApp`/`CupertinoApp` class, as most apps are written that way.
 However, applications written in terms of the lower level `WidgetsApp` class can also be internationalized using the same classes and logic.

 {{site.alert.secondary}}
   <h4 class="no_toc">Sample internationalized apps</h4>